HaythamT95/BookWebScraping/README.md

 After collecting some books from part 1, this software connects to the database and builds html page viewing available books that were collected from
 "https://openlibrary.org/".

 User can download the book to its own device and read the book.
-Also I did searching functionality with autocomplete.
+Also I added searching functionality with autocomplete.